giovanniboscu/continuous-section-field/docs/csf_sp_user_guide.md

 # CSF and sectionproperties torsion carrier bridge

 ## Purpose

-This example illustrates a specific interoperability issue between CSF and sectionproperties when torsional stiffness must be evaluated with a shear/torsion carrier that is distinct from the axial and bending carrier.
+This example illustrates a specific interoperability issue between CSF and sectionproperties: the native torsion result in sectionproperties is governed by the elastic modulus $E$ used in the sectionproperties material definition, whereas CSF may require torsion to be governed by the shear modulus $G$.

+This distinction is immaterial when the same material modulus is intended to govern axial, bending, shear, and torsional stiffness.
+It becomes critical when CSF assigns axial and bending stiffness through the elastic modulus $E$, while shear and torsional stiffness must be governed by the shear modulus $G$.
+In that case, the native sectionproperties torsion output does not represent the intended CSF torsional stiffness unless torsion is evaluated through a dedicated run based on $G$.

 The example is intentionally simple: the geometry is basic, the topology is explicit, and the numerical output is easy to inspect.
-Its purpose is not to create a complex benchmark, but to show clearly why a dedicated torsion-carrier run is needed.
+Its purpose is not to create a complex benchmark, but to show clearly why the torsional run must be rebuilt using the CSF shear/torsion carrier.

 ## Background